wmayner/pyphi/docs/examples/conditional_independence.rst

     [ 0.
 0.5  0.5  0. ]
     [ 0.
 0. 0.
 1. ]]

-This system does not satisfy the conditional independence assumption; given a previous state of ``(1, 0)``, the current state of node |A| depends on whether or not |B| has flipped.
+This system does not satisfy the conditional independence property; given a previous state of ``(1, 0)``, the current state of node |A| depends on whether or not |B| has flipped.

-When creating a network, the program will convert this state-by-state TPM to a state-by-node form, and issue a warning if it does not satisfy the assumption:
+When creating a network, the program will convert this state-by-state TPM to a state-by-node form, and issue a warning if it does not satisfy the property:

    >>> sbn_tpm = pyphi.convert.state_by_state2state_by_node(tpm)